Screened Disorders

 Fatty Acid Oxidation Disorders

-Fatty acid oxidation (FAO) disorders are rare disorders in which the body is not able to break down fatty acids.
+Fatty acid oxidation disorders are rare disorders in which the body is not able to break down fatty acids.
 Without fatty acids, the body runs out of energy and cannot continue to function.
 Also, if fatty acids are not broken down, they build up in the body causing damage to important organs such as the heart and liver.
-Treatment may include a low fat diet, frequent food intake, supplementation with L-Carnitine (Carnitor) and medium-chain triglycerides.
+Treatment may include a low-fat diet, frequent food intake, dietary supplementation with L-Carnitine (Carnitor) and medium-chain triglycerides.

 Core Conditions

 Carnitine Uptake Defect (CUD) is a condition in which the body cannot bring enough carnitine, a substance that helps the body make energy from fats, into the cells.
 The body is unable to break down certain fats.
-This can result in a build up of unused fatty acids.
-If untreated, CUD can cause can cause intellectual disability, an enlarged heart, weak muscles or death.
+This can result in a buildup of unused fatty acids.
+If untreated, CUD can cause intellectual disability, an enlarged heart, weak muscles or death.
 Fact Sheets: CUD English - CUD Spanish

 Long-Chain Hydroxyacyl-CoA Dehydrogenase Deficiency (LCHAD) is a condition in which the body is unable to break down certain fats and cannot change some of the fats into energy the body needs.
-LCHAD can cause periods of low blood sugar and if not treated, a child with LCHAD can develop breathing problems, swelling of the brain, seizures, and coma that can lead to death.
+LCHAD can cause periods of low blood sugar which can be dangerous.
+A child who is not treated, can develop breathing problems, swelling of the brain, seizures, and coma that can lead to death.
 Fact Sheets: LCHAD English - LCHAD Spanish

 Medium Chain Acyl-CoA Dehydrogenase (MCAD) is a condition in which the body is unable to break down certain fats and is unable to change them into energy the body needs.
-If untreated, MCAD can cause breathing problems and low blood sugar.
-Undetected, it can cause sudden death.
-Treatment includes ensuring frequent food intake.
+If untreated, MCAD can cause breathing problems and low blood sugar, which can be dangerous.
+Sudden death can occur if MCAD is not detected.
+Treatment includes frequent food intake.
 Fact Sheets: MCAD English - MCAD Spanish

 Trifunctional Protein Deficiency (TFP) is a condition in which the body is not able to break down certain fats that the body needs for energy.
-Babies and young children with TFP should not go without food for more than 4 to 6 hours and sometimes more often.
+Babies and young children with TFP should eat every four to six hours and sometimes more often and avoid fasting for longer than that.
 If not treated, a child with TFP can develop breathing problems, seizures, and coma that can lead to death.
 Fact Sheets: TFP English - TFP Spanish

 Secondary Conditions